 GeneCards Summary for ATP6V1F Gene

 ATP6V1F (ATPase H+ Transporting V1 Subunit F) is a Protein Coding gene.
-Among its related pathways are Insulin receptor recycling and Metabolism.
+Among its related pathways are Synaptic vesicle cycle and Immune System.
 GO annotations related to this gene include hydrogen ion transmembrane transporter activity and ATPase coupled ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP6V1F Gene

 Subunit of the peripheral V1 complex of vacuolar ATPase essential for assembly or catalytic function.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.